cashto/icfp2019/README.md

 * BoostPlan
     * Is there a manipulator powerup in hand?
 If so, attach it either to the left or the right of the existing manipulator arms, always forming a straight line.
     * Is there a manipulator or teleport powerup within 20 moves?
 If so, head straight for it.
-    * Is there a teleport manipulator in hand, we are near the center of the board, and at least half a board away from another teleport?
+    * Is there a teleport powerup in hand, we are near the center of the board, and at least half a board away from another teleport?
 If so, place it.
 * Plan A
     * Otherwise, search all sequences of 4 moves (up, down, left, right, rotate, add fast wheels) and pick the sequence that maximizes number of powerups collected, followed by maximizing the number of cells painted.
         * This generally resulted in Fast Wheels powerups being played shortly after being picked up.